urish/angular-moment/CONTRIBUTING.md

 `npm install`

+To complete the installation, install the frontend (bower) dependencies by running the following command:

+`npm run bower`

-`angular-moment` is now installed and ready to be built.
+Well done! angular-moment is now installed and ready to be built.

 ## Building